-Trypsin is commonly used in proteomics for biological research experiments to hydrolyse proteins for mass spectrometry analysis.
-Trypsin preferentially hydrolyses bonds whose carboxyl groups are contributed by lysine (Lys) or arginine (Arg).
+Trypsin is commonly used in proteomics for biological research experiments to precipitate proteins into peptides for mass spectrometry analysis or in order to concentrate proteins and purify them from various contaminants.
+Trypsin preferentially hydrolyzes bonds whose carboxyl groups are contributed by lysine (Lys) or arginine (Arg).

 Trypsin has application in diagnosis of disease for its activity in production of polyclonal antibodies that are ideally suited for use in sandwich assays as second stage antigen detectors.